The Biggest Loser season 11: Week 2

 Both teams were in a competition for a $10,000 prize this week.
-Alison also mentioned the challenge for the Biggest Loser Ranch team – if they could defeat the Unknowns team (in terms of total percent of body weight loss), the entire team would be granted immunity for the week, otherwise one member would have to go home.
+Alison also mentioned the challenge for the Biggest Loser Ranch team – if they could defeat the Unknowns team (in terms of total percent of body weight loss), the entire team would be granted immunity for the week; otherwise, one member would have to go home.

 Much of the first hour featured Arthur of the Blue team and his struggles.
 Arthur admitted that he blew his chance at success when he failed to attend class in school and was more interested in chasing women, thus costing him his scholarship, at which point he stopped caring.
-He also was well known by his local pizzeria; they actually called him every evening before making their rounds to see if he wanted his usual order that night (supreme pizza, which he could easily eat by himself).
+He was also well known by his local pizzeria; they actually called him every evening before making their rounds to see if he wanted his usual order that night (supreme pizza, which he could easily eat by himself).

 Dr. Huizenga visited the Ranch contestants, showing them how their lifestyles were adversely affecting their health.

 Both teams were also involved in a challenge – build a "bridge" of rafts across a body of water (first from the shore to a center pier, then a second segment).
 The winning team would get a three-pound advantage at weigh-in.
 The Unknowns (led by Rulon Gardner's organization) completed the challenge in 38:23; the Ranch team (with no consistent strategy) did not even get halfway across in that time, thus the Unknowns gained the advantage.

 The last chance workout and Ranch weigh-in featured Bob solo as Jillian was ill.

 The Unknowns lost 79 pounds (82 with the advantage) or 2.46% of total weight.
 Moses lost an additional 12 pounds (for a two-week record 53 pounds total) while Rulon also continued his success with a 17-pound loss.

 The Ranch team would need to lose 78 pounds to beat the percentage.
 Irene (Orange team remaining member) started the weigh-in with a 10-pound loss, the single best performance of any contestant on either team.
 While the Black and Purple teams did below average, the Green and Aqua teams did above average (with Courtney of the Aqua team coming in under 300 pounds).
-This left the final weigh-in (needing only nine pounds to win) to the Blue team; Arthur was extremely confident that he would lose that much himself while Jesse was extremely concerned.
-Blue would lose 21 pounds total (Arthur, true to his word, lost 13 by himself) and the Ranch team gained immunity and the $10,000 prize.
+This left the final weigh-in (needing only nine pounds to win) to the Blue team; Arthur was confident that he would lose that much himself, while Jesse was concerned.
+Blue would lose 21 pounds total (Arthur lost 13; Jesse, 8), and the Ranch team won immunity and the $10,000 prize.